mjf1406/classquest/README.md

 2025/02/02

+- BE: new users can now create classes and have them load without error
+- BE: creating a new class no longer fails
+- BE: can create a class now, but emails have to be unique.....
 - UX: applying behaviors is now entirely optimistic
 - BUG: fixed an issue where rewarding points is no longer optimistic on the class page
 - BE: updated dashboard link that is sent to use app instaed of www